lulibrary/open_access_reporter/README.md

 # Open Access Reporter

-Uses the Unpaywall API (version 2) to find the salient Open Access data for a research output with a DOI.
-Derives a classification (e.g. gold) when possible.
+Finds salient Open Access data and derives a classification for a research output with a DOI.

 ## Status